devoworm/DW-ML/Pre-trained Model/blog-post.md

-To be cross-posted to [Synthetic Daisies](http://syntheticdaisies.blogspot.com/) and [The Node](https://thenode.biologists.com/) blogs
+To be cross-posted to [Synthetic Daisies](http://syntheticdaisies.blogspot.com/) and [The Node](https://thenode.biologists.com/) blogs.
+Date: TBA

 ## What is a pre-trained model?